Introduction

 Getting Ready

-Assess your needs: Consider the items you plan to store in the cabinet, as this will guide you in selecting the appropriate size and style.
+Assess your needs: Think about the items you want to store in the cabinet.
+This will help you choose the right size and style.

-Choose the location: Identify a convenient spot that allows easy access while avoiding interference with existing bathroom fixtures.
+Choose the location: Find a convenient spot that allows easy access while avoiding interference with existing bathroom fixtures.

 Step 2: Required Tools and Materials